 The effect of sauna on the heart is similar to the effect of exercise

-A single sauna session produces many of the benefits that are very similar to the benefits of exercising some strenuous sports.
-There are professional and non-professional athletes who commit to spending more than one session a week, but among them there are those who prefer to take a sauna bath before exercises, while others think it is more effective after training.
+A single sauna session produces many of the benefits that are very similar to the benefits of exercising in some strenuous sports.
+There are professional and non-professional athletes who commit to spending more than one session a week, but among them, there are those who prefer to take a sauna bath before exercise, while others think it is more effective after training.

 New York – A team of researchers believe that taking a sauna bath after exercising can improve performance.
 And the American Baskling website published a study explaining how saunas can improve athletic performance.